fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

 :::

-Observations: GFIB - 413, iDigBio - 1, Bird Conservancy of the Rockies - 6299.
+Observations: GFIB - 22, Nebraska Natural Heritage - 4.

-#### Year of first observation for the combined data:

-1987

-#### Year of last observation for the combined data:
+#### Year of first and last observation for all occurrence data:

-NA
+[1980, NA]

 ### Is the species currently federally designated as threatened, endangered, proposed, or candidate speecies under the Endangered Species Act?